Leslie Hogben: Personal life

 Hogben is the daughter of C. A. M. Hogben, a physiologist at George Washington University and later the University of Iowa.
 She is the granddaughter of British zoologist and medical statistician Lancelot Hogben and of his wife, demographer Enid Charles.
-She married mathematician Mark Hunacek, who became an associate teaching professor at Iowa State.
+She married mathematician Mark Hunacek, who became a teaching professor at Iowa State after many years as an assistant attorney general for the State of Iowa.